I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 The rock-cut temples are on the granite hillocks in Malayadipatti village in Pudukottai district.
 "Malayadipatti" in Tamil means a village on the foothills.

 There are two rock-cut temples on the hillocks.
-The earliest one was a Shiva temple built in the 8th century by the Pallavas.
-There is a rock-cut mandapa inside the temple.
+The earliest one is the rock-cut mandapa inside a Shiva temple built in the 8th century by the Pallavas.
 There are many old sculptures worthy of admiration in this temple.

 The later one is a Vishnu temple on the western end of the hillock.
 The rock-cut Vishnu temple is known for the paintings seen on walls and ceiling besides the sculptures.
 Some works inside this temple are dated from the 16th to 17th century AD.